IgorNosach25/commute-range/README.md

 # commute-range app.

+# Goal
-Simple application for getting reachable cities from some city.
+The application for getting reachable cities from some city.

-The problem is to find out all reachable cities from another one.
+# Summary
 Input data are a cityName - from start searching and the range - defines a distance from this city.
 The resulst should be a list that contains all reachable cities.

+# Problem,
+The problem is to find out all reachable cities from another one.

+# Solution
 The algorithm to find all reachable cities is Depth-first search (DFS) with defining shortest way that helps to avoid a big count recursive functions executing.

 The algoritm has a Map<String,Integer> as a local variable that helps to define the shortest way which has already been found.
 It helps to avoid to execute a lot of recursive functions with big range.

 There is also a way to avoid unnecessary functions executions if we have range more then all sum distance.
 It just returns all cities list.

+# Main entities
+The main enitites are City(name) and CitiesDirection(cityFrom, cityTo, distance);

+# Performance results

+For GET request:
+1) For Kiev with range 3000 ~ 0,04 ms;
+2) For Kiev with range 400 ~ 0,02 ms;
+3) For Kiev with range 700 ~ 0,03 ms;
+4) For Kiev with range 8000 - 0,03 ms;
+5) For Brest with range 700 ~ 0,02 ms;
+6) For Doha with range 2000 ~ 0,02 ms;
+7) For Minsk with range 0 ~ 0,03 ms;
+8) For Vitebsk with range 3000 - 0,04 ms;
+9) For Vitebsk with range -1: The first time ~ 0,1; The second time ~ 0,01.

+(All performance results may vary on different machines)

+# Future improvements
 The way to improve perfomance is to add a second level and a query cache to Hibernate.

-The main enitites are City(name) and CitiesDirection(cityFrom, cityTo, distance);
+# Starting
 Application run on localhost:8080

 Tools necessasry for running: